aponroy0/aponroy0/README.md

 ## Hello there, I am Apon Roy.
 Welcome to my GitHub profile.

-Where code happens, coffee is consumed in gallons.
+I hope you are doing well in your life.

 ##  About Me
-Hey there.
 I am an undergrad student in CSE.
 I am majoring in Software Engineering and exploring web technologies such as HTML, CSS, JavaScript, and ReactJS.
 Also, I am interested in DevOps.

 ##  Technologies